mtauzer/mtauzer.github.io/index.md

 ### Works in Progress

+Luxury Bias in Urban Development: Vacancy Rates, Markups, and Housing Misallocation in New York City"

-Spatial Patterns of Landlord Concentration in the U.S.
+The Geography of Landlord Concentration in the U.S.

 * * *